itprohelper/mybp/README.md

 MAIL_PASSWORD=<your_mail_server_password>
 ```

-## To be done
+## Notes
-I need help implementing a SSL cert using Docker compose in production.
-I tried using the docker image from certbot/certbot:latest, but
-it is taking me too long to implement it.
-Yes, I'm using google to search for options.
-If anybody has done it please share some ideas if you like.
-I'm still learning.
-Thanks.
+I implemented the SSL using Letsencrypt.
+It was tricky, but I did it.
+I tried to use the help of AI, but it wasn't really helpful.
+I eneded up looking for old notes and doing online searches.

 ## More details are coming soon.
-I also wrote some brief tutorials on different subjects hoping to help somebody.
+I also write some brief tutorials on different subjects hoping to help somebody.
 See them on my site [ITPro Helper](https://itprohelper.com)